-Admission to the school is in accordance with the County Policy set down in the Primary Education Booklet issued by the Local Authority.
+Admission to Newport Primary School is in accordance with the County Policy set down in the Primary Education Booklet issued by the Local Authority.
 The authority admissions policy for the school is available at www.essex.gov.uk/admissions.

 As required by law with effect from September 2011, all infant and primary schools provide for the full-time admission of all children offered a place in the reception year group from the September following their fourth birthday.
 This means that you have the right to a full time place at the school your child is offered from September 2011.

 The law does not require a child to start school until the start of the term following their fifth birthday.
 Compulsory school age is reached at that point.
 Parents can request that the date their child is admitted to school is deferred until later in the school year or until the child reaches compulsory school age in the school year.
 Where entry is deferred, the school will hold the place for that child and not offer it to another child.
 The parent would not however be able to defer entry beyond the beginning of the term after the child’s fifth birthday, nor beyond the academic year for which the original application was accepted.

 Parents can also request that their child attends part-time until the child reaches compulsory school age.
 You would need to check with the individual school(s) what the part-time provision would be.